DavidDriessen/VRAS_pre-roll_python/readme.md

 A project to automatically generate previews for VRAS sessions
 # Setup
-To install all dependencies, simply run `pip install -r requirements.txt`
+To install the python dependencies, simply run `pip install -r requirements.txt`
 # Usage